PragmaticCoding/PragmaticCoding.github.io/_posts/2024-02-08-resources.md

 * If your resource name does NOT start with a "/"<br>Get the package name of the `Class`, transform every "." separating the sub-packages into "/" and then put it in front of the resource name, separated with another "/".

 This tells us everything that we need to know.
-By understanding how this method is going to pass our resource location on to the rountine that actually finds it, we can control where we want to put our resources.
+By understanding how this method is going to pass our resource location on to the routine that actually finds it, we can control where we want to put our resources.

 ## Some Examples